pantheon-systems/documentation/source/content/guides/quickstart/04-workflow.md

 ## <span class="glyphicons glyphicons-cardio"> </span> Live

 This environment is for your live site, where content creators actively post and upload media files.
 After passing review, you push your new code “up” from the Test environment to this Live environment.
-For more details, see [The Site Dashboard](/sites), or the condensed glossary below.
+For more details, refer to [The Site Dashboard](/sites), or the condensed glossary below.

 The following links are located within your Dev, Test, and Live environment tabs:

 - **Code:** Switch between SFTP Connection Mode and Git Connection Mode.
 Obtain SFTP Connection Info, and commit changes to your Dev environment.
 (This link is only accessible within your Dev environment.)

-- **Commit Log:** See a list of all code changes by viewing the commits.
+- **Commit Log:** Review a list of all code changes by viewing the commits.
 Click an individual commit to see the log message and list of changes.

 - **Deploys:** View a deploy log for the environment.
 (This link is only accessible within your Test and Live environments.)